t-schreibs/sound-accumulator/content/contribute.md

 ### Can I include images in my submissions?

 Image files may not be included in pull requests, and will be removed.
 Sound Accumulator is a text and link-based site, and images are far too expensive in terms of both performance and storage.
-However, links media on other sites are encouraged, such as to [Bandcamp](https://bandcamp.com) and [Spotify](https://open.spotify.com).
+However, links to media on other sites are encouraged, such as to [Bandcamp](https://bandcamp.com) and [Spotify](https://open.spotify.com).

 ### Will an artist that has become too popular for Sound Accumulator have their submissions removed?